ClementNerma/Rave/docs/books/hybrid.md

 As you can see, the overload's body is empty.
 It's simply because when declaring this overload, we explicitly tell that our class can be frozen, so it will freeze every single attributes, even the private ones.
 It will also turn a hidden boolean, the _frozen flag_ to `true`, meaning the instance has been frozen.
 Then, the `is_frozen!` macro returns it.
 We could also have put a `println!("I'm now frozen");` code in the overload, but that's totally optional, and most of the time this overload will be empty.
 Now we know what is does, let's see the process more in details:

 When freezing the class, we aim to make the instance and its data immutable.
 But there is a problem here.
 In fact, even if `data` can't be written from the outside, its sub-values can.
-For example, doing `arr.data = [1, 2]` won't work, but `arr.data[1] = 5` will.
-This is due to the fact `arr.data[1]` is independent of `arr.data` because it's its own single value, while `arr.data` is a list of values, not the values themselves.
+For example, doing `list.data = [1, 2]` won't work, but `list.data[1] = 5` will.
+This is due to the fact `list.data[1]` is independent of `list.data` because it's its own single value, while `list.data` is an array of values, not the values themselves.

 Because of this behaviour, our instance is not _fully_ frozen.
 That's why implementing the `%freeze` overload will automatically freeze all attributes, even private ones, and their own attributes if they are objects are instances of classes, and so on.
 Even though freezing all of this could take a bit of time, it's done because declaring is frozen is always done intentionnally.
 If we simply wanted to make `add` and `pop` unable to act, we would have implemented a `makeImmutable` method or something.